mikaelsundell/helloFetch/README.md

 Introduction
 ------------

-helloFetch is a test application to verify Git and CI functionality.
+HelloFetch is a test application to verify Git and CI functionality.

 Building
 --------